 I left Andorra, in the Pyrenees, being stuck in the mountains with two borders closed for four months was mentally scary.
 I was cut off from Spain and France.
 I was cut off from the rest of Europe.
 Were we going to run out of food?

 The only traffic I saw were delivery trucks, all the way from Andorra to Italy.
-I assume it’s big catch up for non essential items.
+I assume it’s a big catch up for non-essential items.

-Most shops will reopen in France and Italy on the 4th July.
+Most shops will reopen in France and Italy on the 4th of July.

 If and when possible drive around Europe.
 You risk the rate of not getting infected.
 Plus you have more flexibility to choose social distancing locations.

 As I headed into Italy, I was anxious to see what awaited me regarding the people and how welcomed I would be?
 I stayed in Cremona, Italy in an isolated place and I was the first guest in four months.
 Everyone was so happy to greet me.
 My temperature was taken and masks were worn.

 I was the only tourist in Cremona, which is famous for making violins.
 The rest were Italians looking at me.
 I knew what they were thinking?